Darrenrodricks/permitflow/README.md

 If more applications arrive with the information reviewers need, downstream cycle time should become easier to improve.

----

-## Future direction

-Before a production pilot, I would validate the workflow directly with both applicants and NYSDOT reviewers.

-Potential next steps include:

-- secure data and document storage
-- production identity and access controls
-- real document extraction with source evidence
-- configurable permit-requirement rules
-- NYSDOT system integrations
-- notifications
-- payments
-- document versioning and markup
-- GIS and location-aware requirements
-- audit logging and reporting
-- measurement against real permit-processing baselines

-I would prioritize these based on observed workflow bottlenecks rather than attempting to reproduce every RFP requirement at once.

----

 ## Central product idea